synacktiv/captaincredz/README.md

 ## Installation

 Captaincredz can be installed with `pip(x) install .`.
-Alternatively, one can install the required dependencies and run captaincredz via the script `captaincredz.py`.
+Alternatively, one can install the required dependencies and run captaincredz via the script `captaincredz.py`, by following the commands in the TL;DR section above.

 ## Usage